What is cyber insurance and do you really need it?

 - Adheres to Payment Card Industry (PCI) standards

-The importance of cyber insurance for businesses was highlighted in an IBM report which revealed the average data breach cost increased 2.6% to USD 4.35 million in 2022.
-As a result, effective risk management is a growing priority and cyber insurance remains one of the most effective ways to manage damages.
+The importance of cyber insurance for businesses was highlighted in an IBM report which revealed the average cost of a data breach is now USD 4.45 million in 2023, a 15% increase over 3 years.
+As a result, effective risk management is a growing priority and cyber insurance remains one of the most effective ways to mitigate losses.

 Despite the clear benefits of cyber insurance, only 43% of UK businesses were protected by a cyber insurance policy according to the government’s Cyber Security Breaches Survey 2022, leaving themselves exposed to costly cyberattacks and data breaches.

-In addition to cyber insurance, UK businesses also have a legal responsibility to protect data and sensitive information belonging to customers and individuals under the General Data Protection Regulation.
-Businesses found in breach of GDPR will be subject to a two-tier financial penalty of up to 4% of turnover.
+In addition to cyber insurance, UK businesses also have a legal responsibility to protect data and sensitive information belonging to customers and individuals under the Data Protection Act.
+Businesses found in breach of this duty are subject to a variety of sanctions, including being fined up to 4% of their turnover.

 Find the right cyber insurance for your business